raywu60kg/msk-readymix/content/english/_index.md

     - title : "Environmental Policy"
       images:
       - "images/tipo.jpg"
-      content : "MSK READYMIX operations are carried out by trained and competent personnel in such a way as to ensure, so far as is reasonably practicable, that the environment is not adversely affected by our operations. <br><br>Environmental protection plays an important part in the culture and behaviour of msk readmix. "
+      content : "MSK READYMIX operations are carried out by trained and competent personnel in such a way as to ensure, so far as is reasonably practicable, that the environment is not adversely affected by our operations. <br><br>Environmental protection plays an important part in the culture and behaviour of MSK READMIX. "
       button:
         enable : true
         label : "Check it out"